merely-useful/py-rse/py-jupyter.md

 You can change the input cell type from Python code to Markdown by clicking on the little dropdown menu in the toolbar that reads "Code".
-Markdown is a simple formatting system, which allows you to document your analysis within the notebook.
+Markdown is a simple formatting system which allows you to document your analysis within the notebook.
 It is a plain text format
 that includes brief markup tags that indicates how text should be rendered,